Skip to content

 )

-fig.colorbar(mappable=mappable, cax=color_bar_ax, orientation='vertical')
+fig.colorbar(mappable=mappable, cax=colorbar_ax, orientation='vertical')

-elif color_bar_style == 'large':
+elif colorbar_style == 'large':

 # Figure coordinates of bottom- and top-right axis